 Furthermore, Tron founder Justin Sun has echoed calls for a policy shift, suggesting that China should align its regulations with the warming policies in the U.S. This sentiment reflects a broader industry perspective that China needs to adopt a more progressive approach to cryptocurrencies [07f551ff].

-As the global cryptocurrency landscape continues to evolve, the interplay between international regulatory developments and domestic policies will be pivotal for China's future in the digital economy.
-Analysts warn that without a proactive strategy, China risks losing its competitive edge in this rapidly growing sector [07f551ff].
+As the global cryptocurrency landscape continues to evolve, the interplay between international regulatory developments and domestic policies will be pivotal for both China and India in the digital economy.
+Analysts warn that without a proactive strategy, both nations risk losing their competitive edge in this rapidly growing sector [07f551ff].